Canon SL2 vs Panasonic G85

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL2 and Panasonic Lumix DMC-G85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SL2 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the G85 have been discontinued, but can regularly be found used on ebay.
 The G85 was replaced by the Panasonic G95, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SL2 and G85 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SL2 or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.